-- R - Under normal conditions, a twoweek written notice must be filed with the Director of Housing. - All petitions to break the application-contract for the spring semester must be in the Housing Office by December 1. - 3.
-A student withdrawing after assuming residence in the hall shall be obligated for the full amount of the room. - 4.
+- 1. Under normal conditions, a twoweek written notice must be filed with the Director of Student Residential Life. - 2.
+All petitions to break the application-contract for the spring semester must be in the Office of Student Residential Life by December 1.

+- 3. A student withdrawing after assuming residence in the hall shall be obligated for the full amount of the room. - 4.
 If a student's withdrawal involves critical illness which is confirmed by a physician, or exceptional circumstances that can be verified, he may petition for a refund.
-If granted, he will be liable for the cost of room and board during the time of occupancy. - Students who violate rules or whose conduct is unsatisfactory may be asked to leave the hall and/or the University, forfeiting all payments, and vacating the hall within twenty-four hours. - Situations with extenuating circumstances which effect the health and welfare of the student will be reviewed by the housing committee; recommendations will be made to the Director of Housing. - 7.
-Students who wish to live in the hall for one semester only must have this approved in writing before they move into the hall. - 8.
-Students who leave the residence halls before completing the semester will be required to pay a with-drawal fee based on the length of time in the hall.
+If granted, he will be liable for the cost of room and board during the time of occupancy. - 5.
+Students who violate rules or whose conduct is unsatisfactory may be asked to leave the hall and/ or the University, forfeiting all payments, and vacating the hall within twenty-four hours. - 6.
+Situations with extenuating circumstances which effect the health and welfare of the student will be reviewed by the housing committee; recommendations will be made to the Director of Student Residential Life.